WantongLi123/Global_vegetation_water_sensitivity/README.md

 Note:

 i) We use demo codes for transparency and to demonstrate the application of sensitivity analysis using machine learning.
-The raw data formatted as .npy are required to compute sensitivity results and are stored at 'zenodo link';
+The raw data formatted as .npy are required to compute sensitivity results and are stored at Zenodo https://doi.org/10.5281/zenodo.6445997;

 ii) The raw datasets used to compute all analysis results are shared with public links in the paper.
-These analysis results are required to produce the final figures and are stored at 'zenodo link'.
+These analysis results are required to produce the final figures and are stored at Zenodo https://doi.org/10.5281/zenodo.6445997.

 #### We are happy to answer your questions!
 Contact: Wantong Li (wantong@bgc-jena.mpg.de)